Frequently asked questions

 -

-A. Both of our programmes are £9,000 per learner as per the funding bandings set for apprenticeships.
+All of our apprenticeship programmes cost £9,000 per learner as per the funding bandings set for apprenticeships.

 -